 He's completely right when he says

-In order to realise their true market value they must strike it alone and often bring the market with them through sheer force of will.
+In order to realize their true market value, they must strike it alone and often bring the market with them through sheer force of will.

 The key area this difference is felt is in the amount of rework that has to be done.
 When you have excellent engineers you find that once you plan a feature and they implement it you don't have to go back to it again until something changes in the market.
 With less skilled engineering talent you end up stuck in this two-steps-forward-one-step-back cycle where you can't move on to the next customer value add because you're fixing previous mistakes.